ch1bo/garmin-otp-authenticator/README.md

 ## Backup / Restore

 Keys are stored encrypted using Garmin's application storage on the Device.
-In the past the application storage was not retained when updating a widget to a newer version, but this seems to be no isuse anymore (since CIQ 3.0.0?).
+In the past the application storage was not retained when updating a widget to a newer version, but this seems to be no issue anymore (since CIQ 3.0.0?).
 However, entered provider data along with secret keys are quite naturally wiped when removing or reinstalling the App.

 To provide an easy way of data migration, e.g. when switching Garmin devices an export/import mechanism was added!